 By introducing many more plants into your garden with guilds, you cover the soil, preventing run-off.
 These very plants serve to harvest this rainwater, instead of it running down slopes in your garden to elsewhere.

 Equally, when we build guilds, we tend to dig a ditch around the main anchor and mulch it.
-This serves as rain collection point to keep our anchor moist.
+This serves as a rain collection point to keep our anchor moist.

 Plant Functions in Guilds